Loading...

 Muhangai explained that, given the lack of formal regulation in Uganda, it is not illegal to trade in cryptocurrencies or to use this as a means of payment.
 He says growing public demand has resulted in a few crypto exchanges opening in Uganda, although, for most people, this remains an obscure fringe of the financial world, and one that’s regarded with some suspicion, given the number of scams associated with cryptos.

-Recently shortlisted in the Africa Legal Awards for Network/Alliance of the Year and ranked as a Band 1 Law Firm Network by Chambers and Partners, AGA is now one of the largest professional services alliances in Africa, with coverage in Algeria, Botswana, Cameroon, Egypt, Kenya, Lesotho, Libya, Malawi, Mauritius, Morocco, Nigeria, South Africa, Tanzania, Tunisia, Uganda, Zambia and Zimbabwe.
+Recently shortlisted in the Africa Legal Awards for Network/Alliance of the Year and ranked as a Band 1 Law Firm Network by Chambers and Partners, AGA is now one of the largest professional services alliances in Africa, with coverage in Algeria, Botswana, Egypt, Kenya, Lesotho, Libya, Malawi, Mauritius, Morocco, Nigeria, South Africa, Tanzania, Tunisia, Uganda, Zambia and Zimbabwe.

 Copyright : Re-publication of this article is authorised only in the following circumstances; the writer, Ciaran Ryan and Africa Legal are both recognised as the author and the website address www.africa-legal.com and original article are back linked.
 A bio for the writer can be provided on request.